trishaanand7405-create/ai-assisted-engineering-project-blueprint/product/01-problem-statement.md

-# Problem Statement

-> **Start with the problem.
-Do not start with the technology.**

-A Product begins with a meaningful problem or opportunity.

-Before selecting technologies, models, frameworks or architectures, the team must understand **what problem it is trying to solve and why solving it matters**.
+# AI-Based Fashion Recommendation System

 ---

 ## 1. Identify the Problem

-Describe the problem clearly and specifically.

-Ask:

-* What is happening today?
+1. What is happening today?

+Today, people often have to search through many fashion products across online shopping platforms to find suitable clothes and accessories.
+Most recommendation systems primarily suggest individual products based on browsing history, purchases, or popularity rather than understanding the user's occasion, budget, style, and need for a complete outfit.

-* What is difficult, inefficient, expensive, slow or unreliable?
+2. What is difficult, inefficient, expensive, slow or unreliable?

+Finding a suitable complete outfit can be time-consuming and difficult.
+Users may need to compare multiple products, check prices and discounts, and manually decide whether different items match each other.
+It can also be difficult to stay within a fixed budget while finding an outfit that suits the occasion and personal preferences.

-* Who experiences the problem?
+3. Who experiences the problem?

+The problem is mainly experienced by online fashion shoppers, especially users who:

+Have limited time for shopping
+Are unsure about what to wear for a particular occasion Have a fixed budget
+Want personalized fashion suggestions
+Need to coordinate multiple items such as clothes, footwear, and accessories

-* How frequently does it occur?
+4. How frequently does it occur?

+This problem can occur whenever users shop for fashion, particularly when they are purchasing outfits for occasions such as weddings, college events, festivals, parties, interviews, vacations, or everyday wear.
+Users may also face it whenever their style, budget, or requirements change.

-* What happens if the problem remains unsolved?
+5. What happens if the problem remains unsolved?

-Avoid vague statements such as:

-> "We want to build an AI application."

-Instead describe the actual problem:

-> "Users currently spend significant time manually analysing incoming data before making a decision."
+If the problem remains unsolved, users may spend more time searching and comparing products, make unsuitable purchases, exceed their budget, or choose products that do not match well.
+This can lead to poor shopping experiences, dissatisfaction, unnecessary spending, and difficulty finding personalized fashion choices.
 ---

 ## 2. Identify the Affected Users